stoically/temporary-containers/docs/README.md

 - **[Cookies AutoDelete](https://addons.mozilla.org/en-US/firefox/addon/cookie-autodelete/) to automatically remove cookies and localStorage:** The same as with "Private Windows" and “Disabled third-party cookies” applies as long as the cookie storage isn’t cleared — which depends on which settings you have in CAD and defaults to manually clicking "Clean".
 Also with localStorage support enabled you make fingerprinting easier, [because CAD needs to set a cookie for the domains you visit](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete/wiki/Documentation#enable-localstorage-support) and CAD can’t clear indexebDB storage or CacheStorage at all (because of Firefox API limitations).
 If you want to see it yourself try filling your indexedDB and localStorage with 5kb [on this site](https://demo.agektmr.com/storage/).
 Now close the tab (and click Clean depending on your settings), open the site again and you’ll see that the indexedDB storage is still there.
 It’s still pretty useful to use Cookies AutoDelete: it can keep your permanent container clean from unwanted Cookies.
 Make sure to activate the Container Support — and instead of activating localStorage support I’d recommend using Temporary Containers.

 - **Different profiles or even Virtual Machines:** The same as with "Private Windows" and “Disabled third-party cookies” applies.
 However, different profiles / VMs of course greatly increase security because storage-wise everything is totally separated and thus also stronger isolated.
-But that doesn't apply to per Tab or per Domain basis.
+But that doesn't apply to per tab or per domain basis.

 So, whether you use First-Party Isolation, Cookie Cleaners, different Profiles or VMs - Containers can give you an easy to handle layer of isolation, privacy and security on top.
 That being said, please keep in mind that none of that makes you untrackable, because of [Browser fingerprinting](https://github.com/stoically/temporary-containers/wiki/Browser-fingerprinting).